-Lithuania is the latest country case to be added to this annual study and its pension system is a typical World-bank multi-pillar system, where the PAYG pillar still plays the dominant part.
+Lithuania adopted the typical World-Bank multi-pillar system, where the PAYG pillar (state pension, Pillar I) still plays the dominant role in ensuring the income for old-age pensioners.
 However, Pillar II pension funds are growing in importance, covering more than 92% of the economically active population.
 Pillar III has very similar features to the Pillar II design, which, on the other hand, limits its ability to compete its Pillar II peers.

-Pension funds' performance in both pillars were positive in 2017.
+In overall, pension funds' performance in both pillars were negative in 2018, even for the conservatively oriented funds.
 There were significant differences among the pension funds' returns with different risk-return profiles.
-If a saver would invest into the conservative pension funds, he/she would achieve a negative nominal return of -0.06% for 2017.
-On the other hand, pension funds with higher proportion of equities have achieved a positive return of 6% (Pillar II funds) up to 8.65% (Pillar III funds).

-There are significant legislative changes expected in Lithuania that should come into effect in 2019.
-"Life-cycle" funds are expected to emerge, as well as a decrease of fees within the
+"Life-cycle" funds emerged in 2018, as well as a decrease of fees within the Pillar II.

-Pillar II.
 At the same time, the ongoing debate to "merge" Pillar II and Pillar III into one private pension scheme is discussed.